AY2526S1-CS2103-F11-2/tp/docs/DeveloperGuide.md

 - Allow for more customization when it comes to copying
 - Allow for find feature to search by partial names instead of full name
 - Better handling of extra spaces in name input
+- Sort command to sort the ratings and contacts in increasing order instead of strictly decreasing order

 --------------------------------------------------------------------------------------------------------------------